-Can Arcadia Power help you save money?
-Is Arcadia Power legit?
-Can you get clean energy cheaper than the price you’re paying today?
+Can Arcadia help you save money on your electric bill?
+Is the company legit?
+And can you get clean energy cheaper than the price you’re paying today?

 What’s not to like?
 But of course I had questions.